gotrafficgo/idm_and_constraints/README.md

 **Experiment 2:** Original IDM: All constraints taking effect.
 We observe:
-* The stop-and-go wave does propagate upstream
+* The stop-and-go wave does continously propagate upstream
 * The decelerating process is too sharp

 <img src="Figure_2.png" alt="Diagram" width="600">